 **Update – Today (31st Jan 2019) I realised that Airport Simulator 2019 actually had an update released which I never noticed.
 Upon loading it up, I realised most of my issues above had been resolved.
 The tutorial is now working fine, the text is now in front of any open menus, and certain buttons and options which weren’t easy to highlight previously now work fine.
 As such, I’ll leave the info above, albeit with a strikethrough, but the game is much more user-friendly now.**

 Graphically, Airport Simulation 2019 looks like your standard simulation game from Germany.
 I don’t mean that in a bad way, but if you take a look at the multitude of simulation games on the PC, and even on the PS4, there is a bunch of them which originate from Germany and they all have a very similar design style and aesthetic.
-The textures are rather basic in places, the designs are quite blocky and the overall feeling is a budget title if i’m being brutally honest.
-However, as with all simulation games, the core appeal of these games comes in the form of its gameplay mechanics and not in their visual design.
+The textures are rather basic in places, the designs are quite blocky, and the overall feeling is a budget title if I’m being brutally honest.
+However, as with all simulation games, the core appeal of these games comes in the form of their gameplay mechanics and not in their visual design.

 In terms of the sound quality, the music is pleasant and a decent length before it repeats itself seamlessly.
 Its nice and relaxing, like the music you’ll hear in games like Pic-a-Pix, Word Search by POWGI and Fill-a-Pix.
 It’s the kind of music you wouldn’t mind having on whilst playing Airport Simulator 2019 for 20-30 minutes at a time as you play through each in-game day.
 The actual sound effects are nothing to write home about, yet they also aren’t anything to complain about either – they sound okay and I personally have no issues with them.